ZOOEEER/ECI-data/README.md

 The `main.py` will call the `parse()` function in the `parse_[dataset_name].py` to curate the data.
 Feel free to change the code in `parse_[dataset_name].py` and output finally the desired files.

 The operation of accessing the online server, such as submitting a task to Swiss-model, needs to wait for a period of time before accessing it to obtain content.
-Run the following commands to update table information and download files.
+Run the following command to update the table information and download files.

 ```python
 python main.py -o [dataset_name] [-v]